rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## US strikes on Iran nuclear sites 'overwhelming success'
+## Guterres warns of cycle of destruction after US attacks

 date: 2025-06-22, from: RTÉ News